-Sober curious, grey area drinker, problem drinker, alcoholic, addict… whatever you identify with or feel comfortable accepting — the first step to being in a better place is accepting the reality of your situation.
+Sober curious, grey area drinker, problem drinker, alcoholic, addict… whatever you identify with or feel comfortable accepting — the first step on your ‘How to Stay Sober’ journey is accepting the reality of your situation.

 No one has articulated addiction within our culture with as much clarity as doctor and physician Gabor Maté: